- Published: Aug 1, 2021

 Stixy is a flexible, online “bulletin board”/drawing board.
 There’s little structure and it’s up to you how you want to use it, so it’s a great whiteboarding application.
 One of the useful ways to use Stixy is mocking up or wireframing web pages – your team member or clients can then go in and modify the design or post notes on particular aspects of the design.

-bubbl.us is a free, web-based application for collaborative brainstorming.
+bubbl.us is a free, web-based collaboration tool for collaborative brainstorming.
 You can create beautiful mind maps that you can share with team members.
 You can save, email, and print your mind maps or even embed them directly onto a web page.

-Wetpaint is a freeform collaboration application that brings in features from wikis, blogs, forums, and social networks.
+Wetpaint is a freeform online collaboration tool that brings in features from wikis, blogs, forums, and social networks.
 Because it’s simple to use and requires no technical expertise, it’s an excellent platform for generating content from different sources which you can use “as-is” or on your website.

 If you want to manage projects using a desktop application to conduct your remote/web-based collaboration, check out Spicebird – a robust, open-source platform for all your collaboration requirements.
 It has a built-in instant messaging chat system, a group calendar, an address book to place your team’s contact information, and much more.
 View the video demonstration to get a feel for what Spicebird is all about.

 Mindquarry DO is an open-source collaboration application written in Java (J2EE).

 They’ve discontinued the Mindquarry GO which used to be an online version of Mindquarry, but Mindquarry DO is still available for download.
 Check out the requirements specifications to make sure your server has what it needs to run Mindquarry.